jadecobra/python_tdd_exercises/source/data_structures/none.rst

         self.assertIsInstance(True, bool)
         self.assertIsInstance(None, bool)

-  the terminal shows :ref:`AssertionError`
+  and the terminal shows :ref:`AssertionError`

   .. code-block:: shell

     AssertionError: None is not an instance of <class 'bool'>

-  I change the :ref:`method<functions>` to make the test pass
+  then I change the :ref:`method<functions>` to make the test pass

   .. code-block:: python

       def test_is_none_a_boolean(self):
           self.assertNotIsInstance(None, bool)

-* and change the last two notes
+* and change the last two notes I added

   .. code-block:: python